 This is very important as many students do not understand the importance of knowing the difference between a worker and an intern.

 - The internship can be compared to the training that is provided prior to joining an industry.
 Like a beforehand free experience of industry work and life.

 - The interns usually aren’t replaced with regular company workers.
 Instead, they chose to work under strict guidance.

 - The total work as an internship is provided solely for the advantage and profit of the candidate going for the internship.

 - The intern should not hope for getting a permanent job at the end of the term.

 - Clearly, the fact should be understood that an internship is purely for experience purposes.
 And not all employers are forced to pay you for the work.

-So a student should carefully understand the above point and should make it a point to understand the working terms of the company before moving on for an unpaid internship.
+So a student should carefully understand the above points and should make it a point to understand the working terms of the company before moving on for an unpaid internship.